MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

 ## Additional resources
 <!--note from editor: How does someone get the K-12 component?
 For higher-ed, you include a link, but not for this.  -->

-The K-12 data model, solutions, data samples, Power BI examples, SDK extensions, and more are provided as part of the open-source creative license and available on [Github](https://aka.ms/edugithub).
+The K-12 data model, solutions, data samples, Power BI examples, SDK extensions, and more are provided as part of the open-source creative license available on [Github](https://aka.ms/edugithub).

 ## Connect and share feedback
 Do you have feedback or need support?
 Contact us at [dynindaccsupport@microsoft.com](mailto:dynindaccsupport@microsoft.com).